wsargent/toodledo/README.md

   toodledo
   > add This is a test

-You can type help at the prompt for a complete list of commands.
+You can type 'help' at the prompt for a complete list of commands.
 The client makes for a nice way to enter in tasks as you think of them.

 The client will also allow you to set up filters.
 Filters are added with the symbols, so in interactive mode

   filter @Office *Action
-  list
+  tasks

 Then it produces the same results as: